SpektraSystems/Microsoft-Cloud-Workshop/azure-resource-manager/README.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to three resource groups – ODL_ARM-xxxxx-01, ODL_ARM-xxxxx-02 and ODL_ARM-xxxxx-03.
-Note: ODL_ARM-xxxxx-01 has the pre-deployed environment **ODL_ARM-xxxxx-02** and **ODL_ARM-xxxxx-03** is a Resource group with one storage account only.
-Also you will use **ODL_ARM-xxxxx-02** and **ODL_ARM-xxxxx-03** to deploy new resources.
+3. Note that you have access to three resource groups – ODL_ARM-xxxxx-OPSLABRG, ODL_ARM-xxxxx-Hackathon and ODL_ARM-xxxxx-HackthonScalSet.
+Note: ODL_ARM-xxxxx-OPSLABRG has the pre-deployed environment **ODL_ARM-xxxxx-Hackathon** and **ODL_ARM-xxxxx-HackthonScalSet** is a Resource group with one storage account only.
+Also you will use **ODL_ARM-xxxxx-Hackathon** and **ODL_ARM-xxxxx-HackthonScalSet** to deploy new resources.

-4. Navigate to the resource group **ODL_ARM-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc
+4. Navigate to the resource group **ODL_ARM-xxxxx-OPSLABRG** and view the already existing resources such as LABVM Virtual Machine, Disk, etc

 5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received